-▶ Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents
+Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents different level of over-current protection for the memory voltage.

 → DDR VPP CH(C/D) Current Protection (Note)

 Allows you to set the over-current protection level for Channel C and Channel D memory VPP voltage.